benlk/lantern-timeline/README.md

 ### The separate timeline

-To check how things are working, you can download `timeline-blank.html`, 'plain-red-lantern-logo.gif` and  `style.css`.
-Put them all in a folder on your computer.
+To check how things are working, you can download `timeline-blank.html`, `plain-red-lantern-logo.gif` and `style.css`.
+Click the "Files" tab above this document.
+For each document you want to download, open the document, click "Raw", then use your browser's "File>Save As" function.
+Put all the files you download in a folder on your computer.

 Open `timeline-blank.html` and read through it.
 If you know HTML, it's not hard to find what needs to be modified.
 Otherwise, read the comments in the code - they've got lots of ################# to mark them.
 Any section of text that begins with `<!--` and ends with `-->` is a comment.